 The Intel Celeron N4500 is a dual-core SoC of the Jasper Lake series that is primarily intended for inexpensive and small desktops and was announced in early 2021.
 The two Tremont CPU cores clock between 2 and 2.9 GHz (single core Burst) and offer no HyperThreading (SMT).
 The N4505 uses 1.5 MB L2 and 4 MB L3 cache.
-The chip is manufactured in 10nm at Intel (most likely in the same process as Ice Lake).
+The chip is built with Intel's first-gen 10 nm process, just like Ice Lake family processors.

 The processor architecture is called Tremont and a complete redesign compared to the old Golmont Plus cores in the predecessor.
 According to Intel, the single thread performance of a core could be improved by 30% on average (10 - 80% in all tests of SPECint and SPECfp).